bostonrb/project-night/views/editors/ides.markdown

 ### Why Consider a Text Editor?

-Many, if not most, Rubyists prefer to use just a fairly light-weight text editor to develop applications.
+Most Rubyists prefer to use just a fairly light-weight text editor to develop applications.
 Ruby and Ruby on Rails are known for having expressive syntax and intuitive APIs, reducing the need for many of the features, like intelli-sense, that are typically provided by typical IDEs.